unifiedstreaming/fmp4-ingest/README.md

 # fmp4-ingest specification

+Archive contains the documents of the old repository containing work on fmp4 ingest in archive,

-Old repo containing work fmp4 ingest, work moved to DASH industry forum under:
+specification work moved to DASH industry forum under:

 https://github.com/Dash-Industry-Forum/Ingest

-This github repo hosts some supplementary tools and open source reference implementation of CMAF fmp4 ingest in ingest-tools

 # fmp4-ingest reference implementation

-/ingest-tools
+This github repo hosts some supplementary tools and open source and the CMAF/fmp4 ingest reference implementation of CMAF fmp4 ingest in ingest-tools

+ingest-tools

 #Archive